smartness2030/sbrc24-minicurso-smartnic/bluefield.md

 `/opt/mellanox/iproute2/sbin/mlxdevm port function set pci/0000:03:00.0/229409 hw_addr 00:00:00:00:00:02 trust on state active`

-#deploy sf
+To deploy SFs, we need to bind them to the mlx5 driver.
+Before, we need to get the *auxiliary device name* (something like mlx5_core.sf.4).
+For that, run `mlnx-sf -a show` and look for the SF just created (either by the SF Index or by SF representator netdev).
+Then execute the following (replacing the *auxiliary device name*)

-#ls /sys/bus/auxiliary/devices/mlx5_core.sf.*
+`echo mlx5_core.sf.4  > /sys/bus/auxiliary/drivers/mlx5_core.sf_cfg/unbind`
-echo mlx5_core.sf.4  > /sys/bus/auxiliary/drivers/mlx5_core.sf_cfg/unbind
+`echo mlx5_core.sf.4  > /sys/bus/auxiliary/drivers/mlx5_core.sf/bind`
-echo mlx5_core.sf.4  > /sys/bus/auxiliary/drivers/mlx5_core.sf/bind
+`echo mlx5_core.sf.5  > /sys/bus/auxiliary/drivers/mlx5_core.sf_cfg/unbind`
-echo mlx5_core.sf.5  > /sys/bus/auxiliary/drivers/mlx5_core.sf_cfg/unbind
+`echo mlx5_core.sf.5  > /sys/bus/auxiliary/drivers/mlx5_core.sf/bind`

-echo mlx5_core.sf.5  > /sys/bus/auxiliary/drivers/mlx5_core.sf/bind
+Run `mlnx-sf -a show` and you will see that everything now is configured.